Carbon capture and storage: CO_{2} use in products

 As of 2023, it is commercially feasible to produce the following products from captured CO_{2:} methanol, urea, polycarbonates, polyols, polyurethane, and salicylic acids.
 Methanol is currently primarily used to produce other chemicals, with potential for more widespread future use as a fuel.

 Technologies for sequestering CO_{2} in mineral carbonate products have been demonstrated, but are not ready for commercial deployment as of 2023.
 Research is ongoing into processes to incorporate CO_{2} into concrete or building aggregate.
-The utilization of CO_{2} in construction materials holds promise for deployment at large scale, and is the only foreseeable CO_{2} use that is permanent enough to qualify as storage.
+The use of CO_{2} in construction materials holds promise for deployment at large scale, and is the only foreseeable CO_{2} use that is permanent enough to qualify as storage.
 Other potential uses for captured CO_{2} that are being researched include the creation of synthetic fuels, and various chemicals and plastics.
 The production of fuels and chemicals from CO_{2} is highly energy-intensive.

 Capturing CO_{2} for use in products does not necessarily reduce emissions.
 The climate benefits associated with CO_{2} use primarily arise from displacing products that have higher life-cycle emissions.
 The amount of climate benefit varies depending on how long the product lasts before it re-releases the CO_{2}, the amount and source of energy used in production, whether the product would otherwise be produced using fossil fuels, and the source of the captured CO_{2}.
 Higher emissions reductions are achieved if CO_{2} is captured from bioenergy as opposed to fossil fuels.

-The potential for CO_{2} utilization in products is small compared to the total volume of CO_{2} that could foreseeably be captured.
+The potential for CO_{2} use in products is small compared to the total volume of CO_{2} that could foreseeably be captured.
 For instance, in the IEA scenario for achieving net zero emissions by 2050, over 95% of captured CO_{2} is geologically sequestered and less than 5% is used in products.

 According to the IEA, products created from captured CO_{2} are likely to cost a lot more than conventional and alternative low-carbon products.
 One important use of captured CO_{2} would be to produce synthetic hydrocarbon fuels, which alongside biofuels are the only practical alternative to fossil fuels for long-haul flights.
 Limitations on the availability of sustainable biomass mean that these synthetic fuels will be needed for net-zero emissions; the CO_{2} would need to come from bioenergy production or direct air capture to be carbon-neutral.